Emergence and Localisation of Semantic Role Circuits in LLMs: Methodology

 \paragraph{Computational graph representation.} Following \citet{hanna2024have}, we view transformer computation as a directed acyclic graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ where nodes $u\in\mathcal{V}$ correspond to module outputs $u=(\text{type},\ell,h,i)$ with $\text{type}\in\{\text{AttnHead},\text{MLP}\}$, layer $\ell$, head $h$ (or $h=\varnothing$ for MLPs), and position $i$.
 Each $u$ outputs an activation $\mathbf{z}_u\in\mathbb{R}^{d_{\text{model}}}$ to the residual stream, and edges $(u\to v)\in\mathcal{E}$ denote residual connections.

-\paragraph{Task: Role-conditioned continuation.} To investigate predicate–argument binding, we adopt a role-conditioned continuation task grounded in frame semantics \citep{fillmore1976frame} and PropBank-style role inventories \citep{PropBank}.
-The core idea is to vary the \emph{role-indicating scaffold} (e.g., a prepositional phrase) while keeping the predicate and argument fillers fixed.
-If models represent abstract semantic roles, this behaviour should be mediated by \textbf{localised role circuits}~$\mathcal{C}^{(r)}$ that map role-indicating scaffolds to role-appropriate continuations.
-We therefore construct \textbf{role-cross minimal pairs} that differ only in the scaffold, enabling isolation of role-specific behaviour.
-For example:
+\paragraph{Task: Role-conditioned continuation.} To investigate predicate–argument binding, we adopt a role-conditioned continuation task grounded in frame semantics \citep{fillmore1976frame} and PropBank \citep{PropBank}.
+We vary the \emph{role-indicating scaffold} while keeping predicate and argument fillers fixed.
+If models represent abstract semantic roles, this behaviour should be mediated by \textbf{localised role circuits}~$\mathcal{C}^{(r)}$.
+We construct \textbf{role-cross minimal pairs} that differ only in the scaffold:

-Pairs use single-token role fillers and enforce \textbf{token parity} ($|\text{toks}(x^{(r)})| = |\text{toks}(x^{(s)})|$) to allow us to construct genuine minimal pairs.
-We additionally retain only items for which the model predicts the correct continuation in both variants, ensuring that any discovered circuits reflect functionally active behaviour (Appendix~\ref{app:data}).
+Pairs use single-token fillers and enforce \textbf{token parity} ($|\text{toks}(x^{(r)})| = |\text{toks}(x^{(s)})|$).
+We retain only items where the model predicts correct continuations in both variants, ensuring circuits reflect functionally active behaviour (detailed in App.~\ref{app:data}).